Shrinidhikulkarni7/Docker-basics/02 - ASP .NET Core Web API/TodoListWebAPI/README.md

 ```
 In this stage, we copy the artifact that we published in stage 3 to "/app/publish" and set the entry point for the application.

-Notice that this stage uses the base image (the one we created in stage 1) and the the build image (the one we used for stages 2 and 3).
-This would mean that By doing this we have ensured that out final docker image contains only the runtime and not the sdk and the source code.
-This will make the image lightweight.
+Notice that this stage uses the base image (the one we created in stage 1) and not the build image (the one we used for stages 2 and 3).
+By doing this we have ensured that our final docker image contains only the runtime and the artifact.
+It does not contain the sdk and the source code making the image lightweight.